Please note 2021/2022 Admissions are currently under consultation

 All parents who wish their children to attend St Eanswythe’s during the academic years 2020/21 should contact the school office, arrange to visit the school and register their child as soon as possible and by the dates required by the local authority (Wednesday 15th January 2020) to comply with the county wide admissions policy procedure.
 We work closely with KCC and other schools to provide smooth and co-ordinated admission arrangements across the area.

-All parents are required to complete both a KCC common application form and St Eanswythe’s own admission form (link above) and return them to St Eanswythe’s by the closing date stated.
+All parents are required to complete both KCC online application – KCC common application form and St Eanswythe’s own admission form

 The number of applications usually exceeds the places available and the Governors Admissions Committee, when it meets (usually at the end of the Spring Term) has to use the admissions policy to decide which pupils will receive the available places.